 Great Place To Work® – Certified organizations are passionate about maximizing human potential and cultivating high-trust, high-performace workplace culture.

-As we draw near to this year’s event, let us take a look back at an inspiring story about last year’s Best Small Workplace™, YNAB, and its Award-winning culture.
+As we embark on a new season, welcoming new and returning companies in the GPTW Certified community, let us take a look at an inspiring story about Best Small Workplace™, YNAB, and its Award-winning culture.
 YNAB has 100 team members spread across 33 states in the US and overseas and has always been remote.

-Remote since day one, You Need A Budget (YNAB) has landed as the number one company on this year’s list of Best Small Workplaces™.
+Remote since day one, You Need A Budget (YNAB) has landed as the number one company for the second year running on the list of Best Small Workplaces™.
 YNAB’s employee survey scores, if anything, settle the debate over proximity and effective remote teams: The company has 100 team members spread across 33 states and overseas.

 With top marks on measures of camaraderie (99% report a positive experience), collaboration (98%), innovation (99%) and community (99%), it’s clear that being 100% remote is not a hurdle for YNAB.